-The student who has earned a Term GPA of at least 2.0 will be extended yet another Probationary term in which to attempt to raise the Cum GPA to at least the required minimum.
+The student who has earned a term GPA of at least 2.0 will be extended yet another Probationary term in which to attempt to raise the Cum GPA to at least the required minimum.
 A notation of "Continued Probation" is added to the student's permanent record which will not appear on the student's official transcript.
-An advisor hold will be placed on the student's record and the student's registration will be limited to 15 credits each term until the student's end-of-term grades bring the Cum GPA to the required minimum.
+The student's registration will be limited to 15 credits each term until the student's end-of-term grades bring the Cum GPA to the required minimum.